 These words are not meant to be prescriptive, or directive, and by that I mean that you are free to interpret them however you so choose.
 If the word is train, for example, think of the multiple meanings and go with any or all of them.
 Choo choo or sweat it out or stick it on the back of your wedding dress, it’s up to you.

 Maybe you’re wondering why I’m doing this.
 Simply, because it works.
-I’ve been doing daily word prompts for many years, which I’ve called writamins with various friends, as I’ve spoken about in various interviews, and I still do them now.
+I’ve been doing daily word prompts for many years, as I’ve spoken about in various interviews, and I still do them now.

 Why does it work?
 In part, because it has become a daily (or near-daily) habit—life does happen, now and then, in which case the words gather in a small drift and get used altogether, or serially—and that’s what gets the work done.
 In part, because I do it with writing friends via email and sometimes in person, and that adds accountability—and also an immediate audience.